Urbit

-Urbit is a decentralized personal server platform based on functional programming in a peer-to-peer network.
+In computing, Urbit is a decentralized personal server platform based on functional programming in a peer-to-peer network.

 The Urbit platform was created by far-right blogger Curtis Yarvin.
 The first code release was in 2010.
 The Urbit network was launched in 2013.
 The first user version (called OS1) was launched in April 2020.

-In 2022, the main software in an Urbit installation was a "bare-bones" text-based message board.
+As of 2022, the main software in an Urbit installation was a "bare-bones" text-based message board.

 Functionality

 The Point described Urbit OS1 as a "bare-bones messaging server" and compared it to 1990s era Usenet.

 Tlon, the company founded by Yarvin to build Urbit, named after the short story "Tlön, Uqbar, Orbis Tertius" by Jorge Luis Borges, has received seed funding from various investors since its inception, most notably Peter Thiel, whose Founders Fund, with venture capital firm Andreessen Horowitz (A16Z) invested $1.1 million.
 The Urbit community talks up its association with and funding from Thiel, who has also backed Urbit public events.

 The Point estimated Urbit's active user base as of September 2022 at "a few thousand".